Montreal Canadiens and Toronto Maple Leafs Rivalry Returns

 Identity and Irony

 There is a delicious irony here, for those of you who go in for that sort of thing.
 The rivalry between Montreal and Toronto was born of history and happenstance.
-While the nature related to questions around identify has changed over the years, it remains relevant.
+How we understand questions around identify between these two teams has changed over the years.
+It still remains relevant.

 Today, Toronto seems to know who they are, and what they want to do.
 At present, no one is clear about the Habs identity.
 With the acquisition of Jonathan Drouin, the promotion of Charles Hudon, and the debut of the Laval Rocket, perhaps the French identity of the Canadiens is re-emerging.
 In the short term, it looks like too little, too late.
 While the Habs have won each of their last 14 encounters against Toronto, it is the Leafs that are favored to win in Montreal this weekend.